1923 Auckland Rugby League season: Exhibition matches

+Hamilton v Marist

 On June 2 Marist had a bye and so travelled to Hamilton to play a local Hamilton representative side.
 Hamilton won 28-13 against a Marist team missing 5 of its regular players.

+Ponsonby v City ('champion of champions')

+On September 22 Ponsonby (winners of the Roope Rooster) and City (winners of the championship) met in an exhibition game.
+The concept would be the same as the Stormont Shield champion of champions format which started two years later.
+Ponsonby led 3-0 at half time and held on to win before a crowd of 7,000.
+Harry Hawkes, the City forward went off with a cut around his eye in the first half and was replaced by H McLaughlin, while in the second half George Davidson was injured in a tackle when scoring City's lone try.
+Then later his brother Ben went off with an injured arm leaving them with just 11 players.

+Other games

 Richmond travelled to Taumarunui towards the end of the season when they had a bye in the First Grade competition and were victorious against the local side by 14 points to 5.
 On 15 September the Athletic and Parnell 4th grade teams played a match in Whangarei which was the first time and organised game of rugby league had been played in the area.
 As both of the teams were composed of junior players, the game was not of a high standard and gained little interest.

 Lower grades

 There were 8 lower grade competitions in 1923 with the 6th grade split into an A and B division, while the Cadets competition ran again and a Wednesday Competition was also run featuring businesses and professions.
+The Richmond club refused to play any of its scheduled May 5 games in protest at the allocation of venues.
+The ARL in response decided to replay that their move was ill-timed and unavailing as a protest.
+And that they should have played the games and then protested in order to be heard.

 Second grade

-City Rovers won the competition after defeating Mangere Rangers 16-3 on September 8.
+City Rovers won the competition after defeating Māngere Rangers 16-3 on September 8.
 Earlier in the season on June 2 the two sides drew 6-6 but the match was later awarded to Mangere as City had an "unqualified" player.
 The standings are incomplete with most teams playing around 14 matches but less than half were reported.
-On August 14 with the competition nearing its end the New Zealand Herald reported that Mangere were on 20 points, City 16, and Otahuhu and Kingsland were on 14.
-City had 2 games in hand and it appears Mangere must have lost their last match with city winning both of there's and forcing a playoff for the competition on September 8, which they won.
+On August 14 with the competition nearing its end the New Zealand Herald reported that Māngere were on 20 points, City 16, and Otahuhu and Kingsland were on 14.
+City had 2 games in hand and it appears Māngere must have lost their last match with City winning both of there's and forcing a playoff for the competition on September 8, which they won.
+Māngere won the knockout competition (Foster Memorial Shield).
 Northcote & Birkenhead Ramblers withdrew after 7 rounds and had defaulted at least two matches to that point.